web-ir/homepage/index.md

 ## For game engines already ported to web browser, are you reinventing the wheel?

-Well, game engines such as _Unity_ and _Unreal Engine 4_ do have been ported to web browser thanks to _Emscripten_, but the Emscripten ported version is far **NOT** good enough.
+Well, game engines such as _Unity_ and _Unreal Engine 4_ do have been ported to web browser thanks to _Emscripten_.
+However, Emscripten has many issues like slow startup times, crash on mobiles, no multi-threading, no TCP/UDP networking and so on.

-_Emscripten_ has its limitations, like slow download/startup times, crash on large size assets, no support of multi-threading or TCP/UDP networking and so on.
-It does work for some games of small footprints, but a lot of times it just fails to even start.

 web-ir can do a lot better.